Customs to clear life-saving drug, oxygen equipment imports on highest priority | Law-Order

 Customs to clear life-saving drug, oxygen equipment imports on highest priority

-The finance ministry's CBIC has directed its field officers to clear all import consignments, including life-saving drugs and oxygen equipment, used in COVID treatment on the highest priority amid a surge in infections across the country.
+The finance ministry has directed Customs officers to clear all import consignments, including life-saving drugs and oxygen equipment, used in COVID treatment on the highest priority amid a surge in infections across the country.

 Central Board of Indirect Taxes and Customs (CBIC) said the decision is aimed at ensuring that all such materials and equipment reach the intended beneficiaries within the shortest possible time.